NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/indicator-review-checklist.md

 ---
-name: Community review - full version
+name: Indicator review - checklist
 about: A checklist for complete reviews of indicator pages found on ecRxiv
 title: '[REVIEW]: "indicatorID"'
 labels: REVIEW